Victor Davis Hanson: Race relations

-In July 2013, Attorney General Eric Holder gave a speech where he mentioned that as a black man, he needed to deliver "the Talk" to his son to instruct him on how to interact with police as a young black man.
+In July 2013, Attorney General Eric Holder gave a speech at a meeting of the NAACP during which he said he "had to have a conversation with his son about how as a young black man he should interact with the police, what to say, and how to conduct himself if he was ever stopped or confronted" in an unwarranted way.
 In response to Holder's speech, Hanson wrote a column, "Facing Facts about Race," in which he offered his own version of "the Talk," the need to inform his children to be careful of young black men when venturing into the inner city, who Hanson argued were statistically more likely to commit violent crimes than young men of other races, and so it was understandable for the police to focus on them.
-Ta-Nehisi Coates of The Atlantic described Hanson's column as "stupid advice": "in any other context we would automatically recognize this 'talk' as stupid advice.
-If I were to tell you that I only employ Asian-Americans to do my taxes because 'Asian-Americans do better on the Math SAT', you would not simply question my sensitivity, but my mental faculties."

-Arthur Stern called "Facing Facts About Race" an "inflammatory" column based upon crime statistics that Hanson had never cited: "His presentation of this controversial opinion as undeniable fact without exhaustive statistical proof is undeniably racist."
-The journalist Kelefa Sanneh, in response to "Facing Facts About Race," wrote, "It's strange, then, to read Hanson writing as if the fear of violent crime were mainly a "white or Asian" problem, about which African-Americans might be uninformed, or unconcerned – as if African-American parents weren't already giving their children more detailed and nuanced versions of Hanson's 'sermon', sharing his earnest and absurd hope that the right words might keep trouble at bay."
-Hanson, in response to Sanneh's essay, accused him of a "McCarthyite character assassination" and "infantile, if not racialist, logic."
+Arthur Stern described "Facing Facts About Race" as an "inflammatory" column based upon crime statistics that Hanson failed to cite: "His presentation of this controversial opinion as undeniable fact without exhaustive statistical proof is undeniably racist."
+Journalist Kelefa Sanneh observed that "It's strange, then, to read Hanson writing as if the fear of violent crime were mainly a "white or Asian" problem, about which African-Americans might be uninformed, or unconcerned – as if African-American parents weren't already giving their children more detailed and nuanced versions of Hanson's 'sermon', sharing his earnest and absurd hope that the right words might keep trouble at bay."
+In response to Sanneh, Hanson accused him of a "McCarthyite character assassination" and "infantile, if not racialist, logic."